-As a top ranked school of social work, we help students examine their own perceptions of diversity to become more culturally aware and prepared for their roles as social work and nonprofit professionals.
+As a top-ranked school of social work in the nation and #1 in Ohio, we help students examine their own perceptions of equity, diversity and inclusion to become more culturally-attuned and prepared for their roles as effective social work and nonprofit professionals.

 We live in a global society and when students cross borders to study, they enrich their own personal and professional development and expand their common understanding of our shared dignity and worth as human beings.